 The streamlines used for determining what areas needed to be modeled were taken from the CNMS dataset.
 They were then expanded to include streams that extended up to a contributing drainage area of approximately 1 sq. mile.
 These streams were then reviewed and updated to match aerial imagery and detailed topographic data, as needed.

-Hydraulic mesh (2-D analysis)
+Cross Sections (1-D analysis)